 When a spouse is awarded an investment account, the conditions of these sources of income may factor into any alimony awards—and could result in award reductions or additions.

 (j) Any other factor necessary to do equity and justice between the parties

 This allows courts the legal breathing room they need to form a fair and just alimony award for any and all situations, no matter how unique or complex they may be.

 Wondering how these factors may affect the alimony award in your divorce case?
-Contact our divorce attorney in Panama City and get help finding answers.
+Contact us and get help finding answers.